Coalgebraic Semantics for Nominal Automata: Coalgebraic Trace Semantics

 \subsection{General Coalgebraic Trace Semantics Revisited}

-We begin by recalling a few facts about extensions of functors to Kleisli categories. \begin{rem} Let $F$ be a functor and $(T, \eta, \mu)$ a monad both on the category~$\C$. \begin{enumerate} \item The \emph{Kleisli category} $\Kl T$ has the same objects as $\C$ and a morphisms $f$ from $X$ to $Y$ is a morphism $f\colon X \to TY$ of $\C$.
+We begin by recalling a few facts about extensions of functors to Kleisli categories. \begin{rem} Let $F$ be a functor and $(T, \eta, \mu)$ a monad, both on the category~$\C$. \begin{enumerate} \item The \emph{Kleisli category} $\Kl T$ has the same objects as $\C$ and a morphisms $f$ from $X$ to $Y$ is a morphism $f\colon X \to TY$ of $\C$.
 The composition of $f$ with $g\colon Y \to TZ$ is defined by $\mu_Z \cdot Tg \cdot f$ and the identity on $X$ is $\eta_X \colon X \to TX$.
 We have the identity-on-objects functor $J\colon \C \to \Kl T$ defined by $J(f\colon X \to Y) = \eta_Y \cdot f$.

 \item An endofunctor $\barF\colon \Kl T \to \Kl T$ \emph{extends} the functor $F$ if $\bar F J = J F$.
-It is well-known and easy to prove (see Mulry~\cite{Mulry94}) that extensions of $F$ to $\Kl T$ are in bijective correspondence with \emph{distributive laws} of $F$ over $T$; these are natural transformations $\lambda\colon FT \to TF$ compatible with the monad structure of~$T$:
+It is well known and easy to prove (see Mulry~\cite{Mulry94}) that extensions of $F$ to $\Kl T$ are in bijective correspondence with \emph{distributive laws} of $F$ over $T$; these are natural transformations $\lambda\colon FT \to TF$ compatible with the monad structure of~$T$:

 \item Let $G$ be a quotient functor of $F$, which means that we have a natural transformation with epimorphic components $q\colon F \epito G$.
 Suppose that $F$ extends to $\Kl T$ via a distributive law $\lambda\colon FT \to TF$.
 Then an object-indexed family of morphisms $\rho_X\colon GTX \to TGX$ is a distributive law of $G$ over $T$ provided that the following squares commute